Last updated: July 20, 2010

 It's possible to run MS Windows on top of GNU/Linux inside a

 virtual machine, using software such as VirtualBox, KVM, Xen or VMware.
-This is somewhat advanced, and requires some computer power, as you'll be running two operating systems at once.
+This is somewhat advanced, and requires some computer power.

 Send your comments via e-mail to admin [at] opensuse-guide.org